-New Jersey state appropriations represented 20.3% of the total College revenues in fiscal years 2018.
-The level of state support is therefore a factor influencing the College's overall financial condition.
+In fiscal years 2019 and 2018, New Jersey state appropriations represented approximately 20.3% of all operating and non-operating revenues.
+The level of state support is a key factor influencing the College's overall financial condition.
 The state appropriations include amounts appropriated by the State Legislature and employees' fringe benefits paid by the State.